spotinst/help/src/docs/ocean-cd/concepts-features/verifications-test.md

 # Verifications

 You can define the verifications that take place during the deployment process.
-This feature also enables you to define the type of metrics you want to receive and which monitoring tools you want to use.
+This feature also enables you to define the type of metrics you want to receive and which monitoring tools to use.

 ## Verification Types